Sp3rick/GroupHelp/documentation.md

 User permissions data result of sumUserPerms() may be avaiable at target.perms or user.perms

+## LGH Objects

 <b>Custom Chat Object</b>

 Additional data of custom <i>chat</i> object:

-admins: array with known admins objects (user data anonymized) lang : current chat lang isGroup : result of (chat.type == "supergroup" || chat.type == "group") users : Object-IdName based data about every user in the group (ex. users[643547] access data of userId 643547) basePerms : base permissions applyed to every user adminPerms : base permissions applyed to admin roles : GHRole data about a specific role, full role Object if it's a custom role (key with a number) warns : warns.js plugin related data rules : rules.js plugin related data welcome : welcome.js plugin related data flood : flood.js plugin related data
+>admins: array with known admins objects (user data anonymized)

+>lang : current chat lang

+>isGroup : result of (chat.type == "supergroup" || chat.type == "group")

+>users : Object-IdName based data about every user in the group (ex. users[643547] access data of userId 643547)

+>basePerms : base permissions applyed to every user

+>adminPerms : base permissions applyed to admin

+>roles : GHRole data about a specific role, full role Object if it's a custom role (key with a number)

+>warns : warns.js plugin related data

+>rules : rules.js plugin related data

+>welcome : welcome.js plugin related data

+>flood : flood.js plugin related data

 -When you modify any of this data don't forget to update it with db.chats.update(chat)

 <b>Custom User Object</b>

-Additional data of custom <i>user</i> object: lang : current user lang waitingReply : set to true if the bot is expecting a message from the user waitingReplyType : additional data related to waitingReply -When you modify any of this data don't forget to update it with db.users.update(user)
+Additional data of custom <i>user</i> object:

+>lang : current user lang

+>waitingReply : set to true if the bot is expecting a message from the user

+>waitingReplyType : additional data related to waitingReply

+-When you modify any of this data don't forget to update it with db.users.update(user)

 <b>Custom Message Object</b>

-Additional data of custom <i>msg</i> object: command : result of message text parsed with parseCommand() target : identified target of message, it's may be derived from the command or from replyed user
+Additional data of custom <i>msg</i> object:

+>command : result of message text parsed with parseCommand()

+>target : identified target of message, it's may be derived from the command or from replyed user

 <b>Command Object</b>